nicholasjconn/python-alexa-voice-service/README.md

 Errors and other text may be printed out if anything goes wrong.
 This is a work in progress.

 #### Example Alexa Commands
-* What time is it?
+* "What time is it?"
-* Set an alarm.
+* "Set an alarm."
-* Where am I?
+* "Where am I?"
-* What is the weather tomorrow?
+* "What is the weather tomorrow?"
-* Are you a robot?
+* "Are you a robot?"

 If you have the Wink hub or any other supported home automation devices, you can connect them via the [Android Alexa App](https://play.google.com/store/apps/details?id=com.amazon.dee.app&hl=en).
 Once connected, you can say things like "turn on bedroom lights" or "set bedroom lights to 50%".